JKHYuen/BloomAttenuationBuild/README.md

 # Bloom Attenuation
 Tech demo to show a solution to improve traditional bloom.
 Bloom contribution is affected by depth buffer to simulate light attenuation.
+Implemented on Unity's Built-in Render Pipeline.

 ## To Start Tech Demo
 ***Windows 64-bit required**